 To keep the station running a well-thought marketing plan should be done.
 Different groups of participants may have different demands for example on accessibility, location or interior.

-At the same time technical developments make it a little easier today.
+On the other hand technical developments make it a lot easier today.
 More efficient technologies like LED lighting require less energy that now might be generated by solar modules on the surface.
 The GSM net and the internet make it easier to submit the telemetry and to control the project remotely.
 Energy sufficiency of air-conditioners, refrigerators, monitors etc. have increased drastically.

 Even if current projects in different parts of the world were stopped in the final stages the global echo shows the interest and potential.
 And all failures of others are not in vain.
 They produce new solutions and stronger foundations for future attempts.